Steer Clear of These 11 Online Shopping Mistakes This Season

 6. Shopping While Intoxicated, Tired or Hungry

 No. Do not.
 Many an error occurred because of midnight browsing.
 Like that tank top your friend ordered that seemed hilarious at the time and now sits at the back of the closet.
-That is how you end up with a dress two sizes smaller than what you normally wear, because you think you might be able to fit into it eventually.
+That is how you end up with pants two sizes smaller than what you normally wear, because you think you might be able to fit into it eventually.
 And it’s a final sale.
 Just don’t do it.
 If you have the tendency to shop when you’ve been drinking or late at night as you try to cure your insomnia, do yourself a favor and protect your wallet from your worst shopping tendencies.
+Looking for some work flexibility?
+You can do these 17 make-your-own-schedule jobs from home.

 7. Not Doing Your Research